Perspective | By hiring Peter Laviolette, the Capitals chose a proven winner over guesswork and hope

 He’ll do it with a style he began forging in 1997-98 with the Wheeling Nailers of the East Coast Hockey League.
 Which means Evgeny Kuznetsov can plan to hear exactly why he hasn’t maxed out his potential for two straight seasons and in two straight playoffs.
 And Nick Jensen will hear how he can live up to the contract extension he signed.
 And Michal Kempny will be shown the difference between his 2019-20 self, which underwhelmed, and his essential 2018 presence.
 Carl Hagelin, Richard Panik — any and all.
 Shoot, if Alex Ovechkin and Nicklas Backstrom slip in the example they set in their mid-30s, it won’t be muttered about behind closed doors.
 It’ll be addressed.

 “He understands the players’ mind-set,” Brind’Amour said by phone.
 “He just has a great way of communicating the way he wants it done and gets the point across.
-I think it’s a unique talent to understand the game of hockey the way he does, but let the players play, if that makes sense.
+I think it’s a unique talent to understand the game of hockey the way he does but let the players play, if that makes sense.
 That’s the biggest thing: He knows how to get the most out of the group, but he doesn’t overcoach them.”

-Which sounds a perfect fit for a veteran group that learned what it took to win it all, but then allowed habits and discipline to stray.
+Which sounds like a perfect fit for a veteran group that learned what it took to win it all but then allowed habits and discipline to stray.
 At each stop, Laviolette’s results have generally come quickly, which would fit the needs of Ovechkin (who turns 35 on Thursday), Backstrom (33 in November), T.J.
 Oshie (34 in December) and on and on.
-In Carolina, he finished out the 2003-04 season, endured the lockout, then won it all the following year.
+With Carolina, he finished out the 2003-04 season, endured the lockout, then won it all the following year.

-“He became less of a hard-ass,” Brind’Amour said.
+“He became less of a hard ass,” Brind’Amour said.
 “I think he said, ‘This is not who I am.’
 Coming out of that break, it was totally different.
 I remember him really adopting a family atmosphere.
 He was able to pull us together more than any other coach I had.”

 He does it by pushing, for sure, and that approach doesn’t always yield the longest tenure.
 The Hurricanes didn’t make the playoffs in the two years following the Cup, and Laviolette was fired 25 games into the following season.
-He was hired in Philadelphia midway through 2009-10 and got the Flyers to the finals that very season, but never again advanced past the second round; he was fired after an 0-3 start in 2013.
+He was hired in Philadelphia midway through 2009-10 and got the Flyers to the finals that very season but never again advanced past the second round; he was fired after an 0-3 start in 2013.
 In Nashville — where he took over for Trotz, who had never made it past the second round — he took the Predators to the finals in his third year and was fired midway through his sixth.

 There are enough diverse experiences there, with enough teams at different points in their development, that a philosophy follows.